top of page

 3. Schematic Design

 The best concepts are refined into more detailed drawings.
-Floor plans, elevations, and basic 3D models are created to show the overall layout and appearance.
+Floor plans, elevations, and sections are created to show the overall layout and appearance.
 This helps clients visualize the project and provide feedback.

 4. Design Development